-Kalkan is a small town and fishing port on the Turkish Aegean and Mediterranean Coast.
-Renowned for historical sites, a thriving restaurant scene and some of the finest beaches in Europe, Kalkan is fast becoming thee choice tourist destination on Turkey's Turquoise Coast.
-Whilst gaining popularity the small sleepy fishing port has managed to avoid the mass-tourist collateral damage of other Turkish resorts and retains much of its local charm.
-Development has been restricted and the old town of Kalkan, home to over 100 local restaurants, retains its slow paced traditional way of life.
+Kalkan is a small town on the Mediterranean.
+Renowned for historical sites, a thriving restaurant scene and some of the finest beaches in Europe, Kalkan is fast becoming the choice tourist destination on Turkey's Turquoise Coast.
+Whilst gaining popularity, the small sleepy port has managed to avoid the mass-tourist collateral damage of other Turkish resorts and retains much of its local charm.
+Development has been restricted and the old town of Kalkan, now home to well over 100 local restaurants, retains its slow-paced traditional way of life.

 The Turquoise Coast, also known as The Turkish Riviera, is a stretch of nearly 1000 miles along the coast of south west Turkey stretching from Cesme in the north to Alanya in the south.
 The area is renowned for its rich blue-green seas, pristine beaches and stunning vertiginous hillside settings with the Taurus Mountains running parallel for much of the coastline.
 Tourism has boomed in recent years and the sheet scale of the area offers something for everyone from raucous Bodrum in the north to classy Kalkan in the south.

 The Turquoise Coast is noted for its blonde beaches beneath breathtaking cliff faces and steep hillside coves.
 Kalkan is no different and within 20 miles you will find several stunning beaches including some of the most memorable on the entire coast.
-Of particular note are Patara and Kaputas with Guardian Newspaper Travel in the UK including th latter in their list of Turkey's Top 10 Beaches.
+Of particular note are Patara and Kaputas, with Guardian Newspaper Travel in the UK including the latter in their list of Turkey's Top 10 Beaches.

-The best months to visit Kalkan are in early Spring (mid-March to late April) or late summer/early autumn (mid Augist to late September) to avoid the mid-Summer temperature peaks when daily highs can reach 35 degrees.
-Even in late September average daily highs of 25 degrees can be expected.
+The best months to visit Kalkan are in Spring (mid-April to late June) or late summer/early autumn (September to October) to avoid the mid-Summer temperature peaks when daily highs can reach 35 degrees.
+Even in late September, average daily highs of 25 degrees or more can be expected.